 Age of Car and Auto Insurance

 New or used?
 SUV or sedan?
 Safe or flashy?
 Gas or electric?
-There are so many variable to consider when looking for a car.
+There are so many variables to consider when looking for a car.
 All of these decisions will affect car insurance rates.

 What Factors Do Insurance Companies Consider?